Union Pacific 6936: Accident

 In November 2000, UP 6936 collided with a dump truck at a grade crossing in Livonia, Louisiana.
 The accident killed a railroad employee riding on the nose section and the driver of the dump truck.
 The unit was stored in North Little Rock, Arkansas, until damage to its nose could be repaired.

 Acquisition by RRHMA

 In April 2022, Union Pacific announced that 6936—along with Union Pacific 3985, Union Pacific 5511, and several other pieces of equipment stored at the Cheyenne roundhouse—were to be donated to the Railroading Heritage of Midwest America, with plans to return the locomotive to operation.
 In November of that same year, UP moved 6936 and the rest of the donated equipment to the RRHMA's large shop facility in Silvis, Illinois.
-As of 2023, No. 6936 remains stored, awaiting an inspection to allow a future return to operation.
+After undergoing inspection and repairs, 6936 made a successful test run on August 19, 2023.
+In 2025, #6936 hauled two fundraising trips on September 20 and 21, to South Amana, Iowa and Bureau Junction, Illinois respectively, making its first public main line excursions in a decade.